 I’ve been on the Freedom With Writing email list for a little over a year now, and was shocked when a recent Google search showed me a bunch of reviews asking “is Freedom With Writing a scam?”
 Because of that I decided to set the record straight once and for all with an honest review based on my own year of experience receiving emails from the folks at FWW.

-If you’re wondering whether it’s a scam, I’ll give you my recommendation right up front – it’s not a scam, and if you’re trying to make money online as a writer, it’s a good list to be on.
+No, Freedom with Writing is not a scam.
+If you’re trying to make money online as a writer, it’s a good list to be on.
 I’ve never made money from any of its recommendations myself, but that’s because I’ve very rarely acted on the postings.
 I’m more of a blogger and copywriter, and FWW tends to have more opportunities for essays, poems, and stories.

 So why do I stay on their list?
 Because once in awhile a job DOES catch my eye.
 One recent email contained a link to a post with a list of publications that pay $1 per word.
 I sent a quick query off to one, and although it wasn’t accepted, I did hear back from the editor, who expressed an interest in the topic I’d suggested.
 You never know what a simple connection like that could turn into down the road!

 3. The Pros and Cons of Freedom With Writing

 4. How to Make the Most of Freedom With Writing

 What is Freedom With Writing?

 It is a website/blog marketed mainly through its email list.
 Although I’ve never noticed a specific schedule, they do send out a pretty regular digest consisting of links to their blog posts, other useful resources, and sometimes ebooks that you can either download for free or opt to pay for.
 One PDF I made a point of grabbing is their Paid Publishing Guidebook, which is painstakingly put together list of online opportunities for writers.